 In Iguazu, besides the typical asado, we can find some delicious and authentic local food coming directly from Guarani culture:

-Mbeyú is a typical guarani fried pancake made with cassava starch, milk or water, salt, cheese. eggs, fat and cornstarch.
-Normally it is eaten for breakfast or as a snack.
+is a typical guarani fried pancake made with cassava starch, milk or water, salt, cheese. eggs, fat and cornstarch.
+Normally people eat it for breakfast or as a snack.

-Mate – is something like a holy drink and widely consumed today mostly in Argentina, Uruguay & Paraguay.
-It’s a mix of herbs soaked in a hot water – something like a very strong and concentrated tea.
-A version with cold water is called “Terere” and normally consumed in summer.
+is something like a holy drink and widely consumed today mostly in Argentina, Uruguay & Paraguay.
+It’s a mix of herbs in hot water.
+Something like a very strong and concentrated tea.
+“Terere” is the name of the cold version and normally consumed in summer.

 More less, this would be all (or almost all) you should know before traveling to Iguazu.
 It is one of those (nowadays rare) places where the mass tourism still didn’t take over – Iguazu is still what could be called ”off the beaten bath” destination.